FranciscoMurguia/FranciscoMurguia.github.io/README.md

 # **Hello, welcome to my github webpage!**
 ## hello-world
-<p>Repository for CS-250</p>
+<p>Repository for CS-250<br>

-<p>Hello, my name is Francisco Murguia.
+Hello, my name is Francisco Murguia.
 I'm from Boise, Idaho and am currently a student at Boise State University.</p>

 <p>Some things I enjoy to do are:</p>